-In July 2014, the IASB issued the final publication of the IFRS 9 standard, superseding IAS 39 Financial Instruments: Recognition and Measurement standard.
+In July 2014, the IASB issued the final publication of the IFRS 9 standard.
 IFRS 9 establishes principles for the reporting of financial assets and financial liabilities that will present relevant and useful information to users of financial statements for their assessment of the amounts, timing and uncertainty of an entity's future cash flows.
 This new standard also includes a new general hedge accounting standard which will align hedge accounting more closely with risk management.
 It does not fully change the types of hedging relationships or the requirement to measure and recognize ineffectiveness, however, it will provide more hedging strategies that are used for risk management to qualify for hedge accounting and introduce more judgment to assess the effectiveness of a hedging relationship.
 The standard is effective for annual periods beginning on or after January 1, 2018 with early adoption permitted.